For background information about the quantitative approach to human acid-base physiology,

 The Figge-Rossing-Fencl model is successful in calculating the pH of albumin-containing electrolyte solutions as well as the pH of filtrands of serum.

-Figge, Mydosh and Fencl further refined the quantitative physicochemical model by incorporating pKA values for albumin histidine residues as determined by NMR spectroscopy.
+Figge, Mydosh and Fencl (1992) further refined the quantitative physicochemical model by incorporating pKA values for albumin histidine residues as determined by NMR spectroscopy in the study of Bos and colleagues (1989).
 The pKA values are temperature-corrected to 37 degrees Celsius in the model.
 This model accounts for the effects of the microenvironments within the macromolecule of albumin on the pKA values of individual histidine residues.
 Although the Figge-Mydosh-Fencl model is successful in many aspects, it does not account for the presence of all 59 lysine residues in human serum albumin.
 Because of this limitation, the model provides useful results restricted to the pH range of biologic interest (6.9 to 7.9); outside of this range the model is unreliable.

-title of the Figge-Fencl Quantitative Physicochemical Model of Human Acid-Base Physiology.
-This model accounts for
+under the title of the Figge-Fencl Quantitative Physicochemical Model of Human Acid-Base Physiology.
+This model

 The Figge-Fencl model was updated in 2012, and the most recent version is 3.0, which is